 The Little Museum of Dublin is a popular tourist attraction, but another Georgian house on Henrietta Street, in the north of the city, is a lot more interesting

 14 Henrietta Street is almost 300 years old and was originally the home of Dublin-based aristocrats before turning into a tenement house packed with industrial workers.
-One house in those times often had 100 people living under the same roof.
+A house in those times often had 100 people living under the same roof.
 Picture that as you walk around the house.
 It’s big, but it’s not that big.

 This is a look at the way people lived in the city during the last several hundred years.
-Built in an original tenement housing building, the museum offers a firsthand look at how people lived in the days of industrial revolution-era Ireland.
+Built on an original tenement housing building, the museum offers a firsthand look at how people lived in the days of industrial revolution-era Ireland.

 Guides recount stories of the original tenants and explain how people lived in these cramped conditions.
-It’s a real eye opener.
+It’s a real eye-opener.
 Thankfully, the knowledgeable tour guides add a little humour to what might be a sombre experience.